 Alonissos: The green island with the underwater museum

 And now something new is coming to the island.
-From Monday 3 August to Friday 2 October 2020 Amateur scuba divers and freedivers will have the unique opportunity to visit, accompanied by diving centers, the famous shipwreck of amphoreon of the 5th century BC. at the bottom of the sea in Peristera in Alonissos.
-An experience that admittedly you don’t have the opportunity to enjoy often.
+From Monday 3 August to Friday 2 October 2020 Amateur scuba divers and freedivers will have the unique opportunity to visit, accompanied by diving centers, the famous shipwreck of amphora of the 5th century BC. at the bottom of the sea in Peristera at Alonissos.
+An experience that admittedly you don't have the opportunity to enjoy often.